 - Use the Windows key + R keyboard shortcut to open the Run command.

-- Type Diskpart in run command and click OK to open the CMD.
+- Type Diskpart in run command and then click OK to open the CMD.

 After that, below window will be opened.